 Location: Monte Cristi, Monte Cristi, Dominican Republic

-The work is being carried out for the Oficina Nacional de Patrimonio Cultural Subacuatico (ONPCS) the Government department.
+The work is being carried out for the Oficina Nacional de Patrimonio Cultural Subacuatico (ONPCS) the Government department responsible for underwater cultural heritage.
 This project will instruct students survey and exploration techniques as well as documentation of artifacts.
-This is open for all students or volunteers over 18 years of age, with a minimum qualification of PADI Advanced Open Water / BSAC Sports Diver or equivalent.
+This is open for all students or volunteers over 18 years of age, with a minimum qualification of PADI Open Water / BSAC Sports Diver or equivalent.
 The project language is English.
-Two week slots available.
-Additional information about this project can be found on ADMAT's website.
+Two week slots are available.
+Full information about these projects can be found on ADMAT's website.
 This is a hands on course going through the process of artefact documentation working on the artefacts from The Tile Wreck.
 For further information on this and other projects, please look at ADMAT's website www.admat.org.uk.

 Period(s) of Occupation: A.D.
-1650 - 1800
+1783 - 1800